BrendaHaight/first-blog/README.md

 ## Technologies Used

-HTML5
+1. HTML5
-CSS3 (Bootstrap)
+2. CSS3 (Bootstrap)
-JavaScript
+3. JavaScript

 ## Credits

 This project was developed by Brenda Haight.
-You can contact me at [brendahaightt@gmail.com].
+You can chech the blog [Our blog](https://brendahaight.github.io/first-blog/).